lmc2179/lmc2179.github.io/drafts/bayesian_qa.md

 $\underbrace{\mu \mid y, n}_{\text{The posterior of the rate given the data}} \sim \underbrace{Beta(\alpha_0 + y, \beta_0 + N - y)}_{\text{is given by this beta distribution}}$

+So now, we have the posterior.
+We want to know the probability that the batch failure rate is less than ???

 That was kind of a lot, so here's a handy little table, which each step of the process

 ## Doing the analysis for our sample